-The sysroots provided in Windows host packages for Sourcery G++ are not directly usable on the Linux target because of differences between the Windows and Linux file systems.
-Some files that are hard links, or copies, in the sysroot as installed on the Windows file system should be symbolic links on the Linux target.
-Additionally, some files in the sysroot which should be marked executable on the Linux target are not marked executable on Windows.
-If you intend to use the sysroot provided with Sourcery G++ on a Windows host system as the basis for your Linux target filesystem, you must correct these issues after copying the sysroot to the target.
-If you are a Professional Edition customer and need assistance with these modifications, please contact CodeSourcery's support team.
+The sysroots provided in Windows host packages for Sourcery G++ are not directly usable on the GNU/Linux target because of differences between the Windows and GNU/Linux file systems.
+Some files that are hard links, or copies, in the sysroot as installed on the Windows file system should be symbolic links on the GNU/Linux target.
+Additionally, some files in the sysroot which should be marked executable on the GNU/Linux target are not marked executable on Windows.
+If you intend to use the sysroot provided with Sourcery G++ on a Windows host system as the basis for your GNU/Linux target filesystem, you must correct these issues after copying the sysroot to the target.

-There are three choices for installing the sysroot on the target:
+You have these choices for installing the sysroot on the target: